The title is borrowed from the Buddhist tradition of the;

-Whilst the list reflects somewhat my own personal struggles with life's vicissitudes, I of course couldn't or wouldn't speak for anyone else, one of the great beauties of life to me at least is that we must find our own paths & to do this we need to be true to ourselves,
+Whilst the list reflects somewhat my own personal struggles with life's vicissitudes, I of course couldn't or wouldn't speak for anyone else, one of the great beauties of life to me is that we must find our own paths & to do this we need to be true to ourselves,